Fidge123/DSAbot/README.md

 ## How to add the bot to your discord server

 Select your [application](https://discord.com/developers/applications) and go to the **OAuth2** in the list on the left.
 Here you need to generate a URL that will allow you to add the bot to any of your servers.

 To generate this URL, select _bot_ in the **SCOPES** section.
 A new section **BOT PERMISSIONS** appears.
-Here you need to select:
+You need to select:

 - _Send Messages_
 - _Add Reactions_
 - _Read Message History_
 - _Mention Everyone_

 Afterwards copy the URL from the **SCOPES** section (e.g. `https://discord.com/api/oauth2/authorize?client_id=YOUR-CLIENT-ID&permissions=206912&scope=bot`) and open it in a new tab.
 Now you can add the bot to your server if you have the correct server permissions.

 To interact with the bot, make sure it has permissions to read in the relevant channel, the script is running (see below) and you write `SUMMON`.
 If everything works, the bot will respond with `I am listening for rolls here`.

 ## How to install dependencies and run the script